 For aspiring industry leaders, the San Francisco Bay Area is the perfect place to further technology and management skills and build valuable relationships.
 CMU-SV is a part of the dynamic atmosphere of Silicon Valley, fueling creativity and entrepreneurship.
 Students are prepared to meet technological and managerial challenges, to succeed in the 21st-century workforce, and to take a proactive part in shaping the future of the software and technology industry.

-The Department of Electrical and Computer Engineering (ECE) offers three-degree programs at Carnegie Mellon University's Silicon Valley campus.
+The Department of Electrical and Computer Engineering (ECE) offers one degree program at Carnegie Mellon University’s Silicon Valley campus.

 - Master of Science in Software Engineering — exclusively at CMU-SV

 CMU’s graduate engineering programs are ranked in the top 10 nationally for computer, electronics, and communication engineering specialties, and the department is renowned for its work to define, make an impact on, and lead in the field of electrical and computer engineering through its education and research agendas.

 - Master of Science in Mobile and IoT Engineering (MSMITE)

 - Master of Science in Information Technology- Information Security (MSIT-IS)

 A rigorous technical curriculum, practical, industry-oriented topics and real-world project experience.
 This unique combination empowers INI bicoastal mobility and information security students to be the movers and shakers of the tech industry

 The CMU Integrated Innovation Institute offers two distinctive degree programs at CMU Silicon Valley that reflect an interdisciplinary approach to software product innovation, entrepreneurship, and management.
 Integrated Innovation Institute graduates are makers, entrepreneurs, artists, technologists, scientists, and lifelong learners, emerging from our programs as elite innovators and leaders of cutting-edge, cross-disciplinary initiatives across the world.